pyvec/naucse.python.cz/lessons/beginners-en/str/index.md

 ```

-But what will happen if you would like
-to pick character with negative numbers?
+What happens if you pick characters with negative numbers?

 {% filter solution %}